Harrison Bader Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The Angels pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.59 team ERA that ranks 25th among all MLB pitching staffs.
+- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.57).

-- Angels pitchers combine to give up 113 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Angels pitchers combine to rank 21st in baseball in home runs given up (113 total, 1.2 per game).

-- Canning (6-4) takes the mound for the Angels in his 15th start of the season.
-He's put together a 4.62 ERA in 74 2/3 innings pitched, with 71 strikeouts.
+- The Angels will send Sandoval (4-7) to the mound for his 17th start of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.

-- In his last time out on Saturday, July 8 against the Los Angeles Dodgers, the righty tossed 2 2/3 innings, allowing four earned runs while surrendering five hits.
+- In his last time out on Thursday, July 6, the lefty threw five innings against the San Diego Padres, giving up one earned run while surrendering two hits.

-- The 27-year-old has amassed a 4.62 ERA and 8.6 strikeouts per nine innings across 14 games this season, while giving up a batting average of .238 to his opponents.
+- The 26-year-old has amassed an ERA of 4.52, with 7.4 strikeouts per nine innings, in 16 games this season.
+Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.